Malcolm X: Reactions

-MalcolmX was clearly a product of the hate and violence invested in the Negro's blighted existence in this nation....
+Malcolm X was clearly a product of the hate and violence invested in the Negro's blighted existence in this nation....

-In his youth, there was no hope, no preaching, teaching or movements of non-violence....
+In his youth there was no hope, no preaching, teaching or movements of non-violence....

 It is a testimony to Malcolm's personal depth and integrity that he could not become an underworld Czar, but turned again and again to religion for meaning and destiny.
 Malcolm was still turning and growing at the time of his brutal and meaningless assassination.…

-Like the murder of Lumumba, the murder of MalcolmX deprives the world of a potentially great leader.
+Like the murder of Lumumba, the murder of Malcolm X deprives the world of a potentially great leader.
 I could not agree with either of these men, but I could see in them a capacity for leadership which I could respect, and which was just beginning to mature in judgment and statesmanship.